vgurianov/srt/docs/started.md

 $ pip install .  (for Python 2.7.15)
 ```

-Usege command
+Usage command
 ```$ python -m pip show pymms```
 for more information.

-For uninstall package use command
+For uninstall the package use command
 ```$ python -m pip uninstall pymms```